Tunnel of Love (album)

-Tunnel of Love is the eighth studio album by American singer-songwriter Bruce Springsteen, released on October 9, 1987.
+Tunnel of Love is the eighth studio album by the American singer-songwriter Bruce Springsteen, released on October 9, 1987.
 Although members of the E Street Band occasionally performed on the album, Springsteen recorded most of the parts himself, often with drum machines and synthesizers.
-While the album's liner notes list the E Street Band members under that name, Shore Fire Media, Springsteen's public relations firm, does not count it as an E Street Band album and 2002's The Rising was advertised as his first studio album with the E Street Band since Born in the USA.
-The album won Best Rock Vocal Performance, Solo at the 1988 Grammy Awards.
+Tunnel of Love is not officially regarded as an E Street Band album, as The Rising (2002) was marketed as his first studio album with the E Street Band since Born in the U.S.A.
+(1984).